WE HELP YOU FIND A RESTAURANT NEAR BARCELONA STADIUM

 But how to know where to eat, in an area that is likely to be packed with dirty bars or cheap (and not great) fast-food options?
 To make things easier for you, in today’s post we have selected a few of our favorite places to eat in the area.
 Don’t miss them!

-These are our favorite restaurants near Barcelona football stadium:
+These are our favorite places to eat near Camp Nou:

 Tapas 24 Camp Nou